 Basically, when winter comes, ant colonies that are already within the perimeter of a structure will move further into it.
 This is because ant larvae require temperatures of at least 68º F or higher to develop, because ant foragers cannot move well when they're cold (or die in extreme cold), and because your nice, warm home or office is probably full of food and water (especially when dark, cold days prompt most people to bring in sugary "comfort foods")!

 Z Pest Control offers ant control throughout the year, both inside and out, which can both cure and prevent.
-Our outdoor ant control applications can prevent colony establishment within your home or place of business, but if they've already gotten inside, we have the means at our disposal to trick them into destroying themselves, top to bottom.
+Z Pest's outdoor ant control applications can prevent colony establishment within your home or place of business, but if they've already gotten inside, Z Pest has the means to trick them into destroying themselves, top to bottom.

 Mice